eunomia-bpf/bpf-developer-tutorial/src/34-syscall/README_en.md

-# eBPF Development Practice: Modifying System Call Parameters with eBPF
+# eBPF Development Practice: Modifying System Call Arguments with eBPF

-eBPF (extended Berkeley Packet Filter) is a powerful feature in the Linux kernel that allows running, loading, and updating user-defined code without the need to modify kernel source code or restart the kernel.
-This capability has enabled eBPF to be widely used in areas such as network and system performance analysis, packet filtering, and security policies.
+eBPF (Extended Berkeley Packet Filter) is a powerful feature in the Linux kernel that allows user-defined code to be run, loaded, and updated without the need to modify kernel source code or reboot the kernel.
+This functionality has enabled a wide range of applications for eBPF, such as network and system performance analysis, packet filtering, and security policies.

-This tutorial discusses how to use eBPF to modify ongoing system call parameters.
-This technique can be used for purposes such as security auditing, system monitoring, or even malicious behavior.
-However, it is important to note that tampering with system call parameters can have negative impacts on system stability and security, so it must be used with caution.
-To achieve this functionality, we will use the `bpf_probe_write_user` feature of eBPF, which allows us to modify memory in the user space, thus enabling us to modify system call parameters to the values we desire before the kernel reads the user space memory.
+In this tutorial, we will explore how to use eBPF to modify the arguments of a running system call.
+This technique can be used for security auditing, system monitoring, or even malicious behavior.
+However, it is important to note that modifying system call arguments can have negative implications for system stability and security, so caution must be exercised.
+To implement this functionality, we will use the `bpf_probe_write_user` feature of eBPF, which allows us to modify memory in the user space and therefore modify system call arguments before the kernel reads them from user space.

-The complete code for this tutorial can be found in <https://github.com/eunomia-bpf/bpf-developer-tutorial/blob/main/src/25-signal/>.
+The complete code for this tutorial can be found in the <https://github.com/eunomia-bpf/bpf-developer-tutorial/tree/main/src/34-syscall/> repository on GitHub.

-## Modifying the File Name for the open System Call
+## Modifying the File Name of the `open` System Call

 This functionality is used to modify the arguments of the `openat` system call to open a different file.
-This feature can be used for:
+This technique can be useful for:

-1. **File access auditing**: In environments with strict requirements for legal compliance and data security, auditors may need to record all access attempts to sensitive files.
-By modifying the `openat` system call parameters, all attempts to access a specific sensitive file can be redirected to a backup file or a log file.
+1. **File Access Auditing**: In environments with strict legal and data security requirements, auditors may need to record access to sensitive files.
+By modifying the `openat` system call arguments, all attempts to access a specific sensitive file can be redirected to a backup file or a log file.
-2. **Security sandboxing**: During early stages of development, it may be desirable to monitor the files that an application attempts to open.
-By changing the `openat` call, the application can run in a secure sandbox environment where all file operations are redirected to an isolated file system path.
+2. **Secure Sandbox**: In the early stages of development, it may be desirable to monitor the files accessed by an application.
+By changing the `openat` calls, the application can be run in a secure sandbox environment where all file operations are redirected to an isolated file system path.
-3. **Protection of sensitive data**: For files containing sensitive information, such as a configuration file that includes a database password, a eBPF-based system can redirect these calls to an encrypted or temporary location to enhance data security.
+3. **Sensitive Data Protection**: For files containing sensitive information, such as a configuration file that contains database passwords, a eBPF-based system can redirect those calls to an encrypted or temporary location to enhance data security.

-If this technique is leveraged by malicious software, attackers can redirect file operations, leading to data leakage or compromise of data integrity.
-For example, when a program writes to a log file, an attacker could redirect the data to a file under their control, disrupting the audit trail.
+If leveraged by malicious software, this technique can be used to redirect file operations resulting in data leaks or compromise data integrity.
+For example, when a program is writing to a log file, an attacker could redirect the data to a controlled file, disrupting the audit trail.

-Kernel code:
+Kernel code (partial code, see complete code on Github bpf-developer-tutorial):

 ```c
 SEC("tracepoint/syscalls/sys_enter_openat")